Jens Jensen FELDT

 Ane Mette married Knud Charles Kristian Krautwald.
 They had four children: Herrman Josef Alois, Carl Andreas Heinrich, Agnes Elisabeth and Louis Johannes born.

 Agnes married Gautier Jean Valeur van Berkel and they had a daughter, Dorit Helen, recorded in Schiedam, Rotterdam, Netherlands.
-We cannot find and trace of Dorit or her family after World War 2.
+We cannot find any trace of Dorit or her family after World War 2.

 Alternatively, there is Jens’ younger sister, Henriette Ingeborg Jensen Feldt.
 In the Danish Census of 1930 she is listed as Henriette Ingeborg Ottesen, a wife, living with her daughter Aase Ottesen and another female, Else Pedersen in Thisted, Sofievej, Denmark.